Nifty February 2019 futures at premium

-Turnover on the National Stock Exchange's futures & options (F&O) segment was Rs 9.14 lakh crore compared with Rs 19.64 lakh crore reported in the previous session.
-The January 2019 F&O contracts expired yesterday, 31 January 2019.
+Turnover on the National Stock Exchange's futures & options (F&O) segment was Rs 5.58 lakh crore compared with Rs 6.08 lakh crore reported in the previous session.

 Powered by Capital Market - Live News